 Aeroplane Hill Trail

 Turns out Black Swamp is a lovely campsite too, but to get there we first have to walk up Aeroplane Hill.
 It’s not a huge hill by any measure, but with the extra 3L of water we’re now carrying to see us through the rest of the trip, I’m feeling the burn in my legs.
 Still, it’s better to be on the ground than in the air.
-Many air crafts have met grim fates on the Tops, and this particular hill pays tribute to the RAAF Mosquito fighter bomber that came down in poor weather during a training mission in 1945.
-It serves as a reminder that even at this not-so-lofty-altitude the weather can be merciless.
-Thankfully Barrington Tops is yet to remind us of this firsthand.
+Many aircrafts have met grim fates on the Tops, and this particular hill pays tribute to the RAAF Mosquito fighter bomber that came down in poor weather during a training mission in 1945.
+It serves as a reminder that the weather over the Tops can be merciless, though we’re yet to be reminded of this firsthand.

 At camp we’re met with slender, well-spaced gums, thick, spongy snow grass and a window through the trees offering views over its namesake wetland – a refuge for various threatened species, such as the broad-toothed rat and glandular frog.
 A throng of bike-packers already had dibs on the main spot so we doubled back to a small, swamp-side clearing and hastily set up.